Safetorun/safe_to_run/README.md

 [Documentation website](http://dllewellyn.github.io/safe_to_run/)

 The purpose of this configuration is to provide a simple and extensible framework you can use in order to check the phone you're running on is safe to run your application.

 ### Things to add

 * Get configuration from remote
 * Do the checks remotely

 ### Features

-Root detection
+- [x] Root detection

-Blacklisted apps
+- [x] Blacklisted apps

-OS Version, manufacturer, device
+- [x] OS Version, manufacturer

+- [ ] Device

-SafetyNet
+- [ ] SafetyNet

-Hardware encryption enabled
+- [ ] Hardware encryption enabled

-Is it a simulator
+- [ ] Is it a simulator

-Is a debugger attached
+- [ ] Is a debugger attached

-Check versions of libraries (e.g. open SSL lib version)
+- [ ] Check versions of libraries (e.g. open SSL lib version)

-Check the apk signature
+- [x] Check the apk signature

-Hashes of any SOs that are used
+- [x] Hashes of any SOs that are used

-Check memory header to detect injections
+- [ ] Check memory header to detect injections

 ## Futures

-Authentication logging
+- [ ] Authentication logging

-Security analytics
+- [ ] Security analytics

-Remote wipe
+- [ ] Remote wipe

-Remote configuration
+- [ ] Remote configuration

-Check online / off device
+- [ ] Check online / off device

+## Developing

+### Sonarcloud